Have you heard the crazy news? I’m eating raw egg yolks every day.

 - Fresh eggs are less likely to harbor a lot of salmonella.
 To determine if an egg is fresh, bring it to room temperature first.
 Check for cracks: there should be none.
 Roll the egg on a flat surface: it should wobble.
 Check the white and yolk: both should be firm and not easily broken.
 If you think it’s not fresh, don’t eat it.

-Do you eat raw egg yolks?
+Do you like eating raw egg yolks?
 Why or why not?
 Comment below!

 More Healthy Living Articles: